 Luke Part One Deep Dive

-Welcome to our first Deep Dive!
+Welcome to Deep Dive!
 Our Deep Dive posts allows us to go even deeper into the themes, language and theology of the book that we are reading.
 It is up to you how deep you want to go in your journey as you study each book, we have three levels: Snapshot, Dive or Deep Dive.

 For this Deep Dive, I want to take you a little further into the themes and language found in the book of Luke.
 This incredible book, as we have learnt, is the first of a two part series: Luke-Acts.
 There are specific things that we are meant to understand but can only be seen when we read the two books together, so let me show you some of these themes.

 Did any of you get to the end of ‘The Desolation of Smaug’ (the second movie of The Hobbit series) and cry out ‘No!’ so loud in the theatre that you embarrassed everyone that came with you?
 I did; I couldn’t believe that they stopped it when they did – but it made me want to watch the next one when it came out.
 Now, imagine never seeing the last movie, it would be so frustrating leaving it in the middle of the story!
 You can just see Luke sitting in heaven waiting for us to see all the incredible themes and topics that we are meant to see in Luke-Acts, but we stop after the first book and completely miss the connection.

 When reading the New Testament, it’s great to remember that these books were read aloud and, most of the time, in one sitting.
 They would have picked up on repeated themes, phrases, movements in the text – things that we miss when we pull verses out or just read bits and pieces.
 Considering this, let's dive into Luke-Acts and let me show you some connections that will help you adore these two books.